 4 hours away from my parents’ home located in Surprise, Arizona is a remarkable place in the vast Mojave Desert.
-This road trip led us to the Joshua Tree National Park located in Twentynine Palms, a city in the neighboring Southern California.
-It’s been 5 years since the last time I was in California and it’s no doubt that California is a state full of wonders; in fact to a lot of people I have talked to, many people have stated California as being their favorite state.
+This road trip led us to the Joshua Tree National Park located in Twentynine Palms, a city in neighboring Southern California.
+It’s been 5 years since the last time I was in California and it’s no doubt that California is a state full of wonders; in fact, to a lot of people I have talked to, many people have stated California as being their favorite state.

 About Joshua Tree National Park

 Since I’m planning to explore more national parks this year, Joshua Tree National Park is an explorer’s dream and it is a vast protected area with its elevation mostly above 4,000 ft.
 Slightly larger than the state of Rhode Island, you can find the famed Joshua Tree, also known as the yucca palm, around there.
 It can grow up to 40 ft and can survive up to 1,000 years!
 (Take note guys, if you really want to see within history, always go look for them in nature artifacts first — therefore, this national park is the visit for that!)
 The park also features rugged rock formations and mountains, desert plains, and exotic desert plants.

 This Southwest, Old Western getaway is a stop that you’ll never forget.
 There are so many places to hike around the park, so many rocks to climb on, and so many trees to be surrounded by.
 If you’re looking for the ultimate desert park, this is it.
 For the past years since I’ve spent vacations in Arizona, I fell deeply in love with the desert and what they offer.
 I find that deserts define what it’s like to be so small in places so huge and never-ending.